IOT-123/AssimilateCrouton/README.md

 Custom advanced editing cards (like scheduling) that add with flag from device info.

-CORS friendly webcomponents hosted from WiFi thing webserver.
+~CORS friendly webcomponents hosted from WiFi thing webserver~.

-Show/hide cards from "Device card"
+~Show/hide cards from "Device card"~

 ## Cards